enricobottazzi/zk-fhe/README.md

 **Key Generation**

-`LOOKUP_BITS=8 cargo run --example bfv -- --name bfv -k 9 --input bfv.in keygen`
+`cargo run --example bfv -- --name bfv -k 9 --input bfv.in keygen`

 To generate a random universal trusted setup (for testing only!) and the proving and verifying keys for your circuit.